RevanBamoki/skylon-wind-tunnel/Docs/testing-procedures.md

 - Place incense upstream.
 - Turn on the **laser + prism** to form a sheet.
-- Observe laminar vs turbulent flow patterns at the model.
+- Observe flow patterns at the model.

 ---